”Realize that failing at a diet is not about lacking willpower, diets are set up that they fail people.”

 Can you see the problem with this thinking?
 How can a diet be successful if the weight comes back?
 But I do understand this thinking, and I know exactly why it persists.
 It’s all part of the diet mentality.

 Diet mentality is comprised of several ways of thinking (such as black and white thinking) and beliefs (including rules and ‘shoulds’ about food and eating).

 One major belief of diet mentality is that you need willpower to “control” your eating and eat less.
 Another is if you “fail” at a diet (which happens at least 95% of the time), it’s your fault – it has nothing to do with the diet – you are the failure.
 I hear it all the time, “I really blew it on my diet, I need to have more willpower!”

-The fact is, however, that willpower isn’t necessary to make peace with food, or to lose weight.
+The fact is, however, that willpower isn’t useful or needed when it comes to making peace with food or reaching your natural weight.
 Willpower implies suffering, which most diets require.
 You can’t eat just because you’re hungry.
-If you’ve eaten all you’re allowed for a given day (according to the diet), you can’t eat any more.
+If you’ve eaten all you’re allowed for a given day (according to the diet), you can’t eat anymore.
 Otherwise, you’ve “cheated,” which brings you back to thinking you need more willpower!

 The idea of failure, especially that YOU have failed, is the way the diet industry keeps you coming back, diet after diet after diet.
 The truth is that all diets, every last one, have failed you!

 This idea that you’ve failed is pure manipulation and it drives me crazy.
 The larger diet companies use manipulation and shame, as marketing tactics, to ensure their customers keep coming back.